 Have a Loyalty Program

-Loyalty programs can make a significant impact on your bottom line.
+Loyalty programs are a form of incentive marketing that can significantly impact your bottom line.
 Finding new clients costs considerably more money – perhaps three times as much – than selling more to existing customers who already understand your goods and services and appreciate the way you operate.

 Loyalty programs offer customers even more reasons to return to you rather than any of your competitors, virtually ensuring future revenue from them.
 Remember to be cautious about what you give away or what type of discount you provide – you want more sales but not at the expense of losing too much money.